tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   **Answer**: Blocks are connected via a chain of hashes, giving the structure it's name and security.

 Remind the students that cryptography is a tough subject that is taught usually in a Computer Science degree and that they should be proud for learning it.

-It is something that few people understand but powers many systems that keep our information secure every day.
+* Cryptography is something that few people understand but powers many systems that keep our information secure every day.

+Answer any questions before ending the class.

+---

+End Class

+---
+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.